ravinpoudel/KEIO/README.md

 Primarily, the Keio collection provides a molecular tool/resource to understand the functional and physiological aspects of gene at the system levels.
 Although, creating such molecular collection / tools takes lot of resources and time.
 Thus, here we explored TnSeq methods to create a single gene mutant type collection at high-throughput scale.
 Once the Randomly Barcode Transposons are created, the constructs are randomly inserted into bacterial genome to create mutated clone.
 Each clone theoretically should represent a single gene mutation.
 [More @](https://mbio.asm.org/content/6/3/e00306-15)

 Our methods involves mapping the location of random barcode sequence (about 20 base pair in lengths) as well as inline barcodes.
-Prior mapping position are then mapped to the genome coordinates to identity targeted features, whereas in-line barcodes mapping allows to map the clone to specific plates ( we use 384 wells plate).
+Mapping-positions are then mapped to the genome coordinates to identity targeted features, whereas in-line barcodes mapping allows to map the clone to specific plates ( we use 384 wells plate).